 The first thing the Lord did was heal the waters – the Spirit of God was hovering over the surface of the waters.

-Then, step by step, in six, 24 hour days, the Lord restored the Earth.
+Then, step by step, in six periods of time, the Lord restored the Earth.
 Only the Creator can perform this miracle.
 The Holy Spirit showed Moses what actually happened, and he wrote an accurate account in the Book of Genesis:

 Then God said, “Let there be light,” and there was light.
 God saw that the light was good, and God separated the light from the darkness.
 God called the light “day,” and He called the darkness “night.”
 Evening came and then morning: the first day.